rohitabc987/ReadyTech/CONTRIBUTING_GUIDELINES.md

 - **Component Library**: **Always** prefer using components from **ShadCN UI** (`@/components/ui`) when a suitable one exists.
 Do not build custom components for elements like buttons, cards, or inputs if a ShadCN equivalent is available.
 - **Styling**: Use **Tailwind CSS** for all styling.
 Avoid writing plain CSS or using CSS-in-JS libraries.
+- **Responsiveness**: All layouts must be responsive and work well on mobile, tablet, and desktop screens.
+Use Tailwind's responsive prefixes (`md:`, `lg:`, etc.) to build adaptive UIs.
+Test designs on multiple screen sizes.
 - **Layout**: Use flexbox and grid for layouts.
-Ensure all layouts are responsive and work well on mobile, tablet, and desktop screens.
 - **Color Palette**: Adhere strictly to the color palette defined as CSS variables in `src/app/globals.css`.
 Use semantic variable names like `var(--primary)`, `var(--background)`, etc., instead of hardcoding hex values.
 - **Icons**: Use icons exclusively from the `lucide-react` library to maintain visual consistency.
 - **Fonts**: Use the established project fonts: `Poppins` for headlines and `Inter` for body text.